zeeshan-426/GHFollowers/README.md

 - **Networking:** Native `URLSession`
 - **Data Parsing:** `JSONDecoder` (handling snake_case conversion)

-## 📱 Screenshots
-> *(Tip for Developer: Drag and drop 3-4 screenshots of your app running on the simulator right here before your final commit!)*

 ## 🧠 What I Learned
 Building this app solidified my understanding of how iOS applications scale at an enterprise level.
 By abandoning Storyboards, I gained complete mastery over AutoLayout and the view lifecycle.
 Upgrading the network manager to `async/await` drastically simplified error handling and taught me how modern Swift handles background threads.